Bridget Jones's Diary (novel): Plot

-Bridget's parents live outside of the city, and while they play a lesser role than her friends, they are important figures in Bridget's life.
+Bridget's parents live outside of the city and, while they play a lesser role than her friends, they are important figures in Bridget's life.
 Her mother is an overconfident, doting woman who is constantly trying to marry Bridget off to a rich, handsome man; and her father is considerably more down-to-earth, though he is sometimes driven into uncharacteristically unstable states of mind by his wife.

 Bridget often visits her parents, as well as her parents' friends, primarily Geoffrey and Una Alconbury; Geoffrey creates a mildly uncomfortable situation for Bridget by insisting she call him "Uncle Geoffrey" despite his propensity for groping her rear end whenever they meet.
 In these situations, Bridget is often plagued with that perennial question "How's your love life?" and exposed to the eccentricities of middle class British society, manifested in turkey curry buffets and tarts and vicars parties at which the women wear sexually provocative ("tart") costumes, while the men dress as Anglican priests ("vicars").

 Publication

 This novel evolved from Helen Fielding's Bridget Jones's Diary columns in The Independent and The Daily Telegraph.
 Fielding devised the novel with the help of Independent journalist Charles Leadbeater; it is roughly based on Jane Austen's 1813 novel Pride and Prejudice.
 As a columnist, Fielding often lampooned society's obsession with women's magazines such as Cosmopolitan and criticised wider societal trends in Britain at the time.

 The novel was first published in 1996 by the U.K. publisher; it became an international success.
 As of 2006, the book had sold over two million copies worldwide.
-A sequel, Bridget Jones: The Edge of Reason, was published in 1999.
+A sequel, Bridget Jones: The Edge of Reason, was published in 1999, and two further novels, Bridget Jones: Mad about the Boy and Bridget Jones's Baby, were published in 2013 and 2016 respectively.